Connection lost — reconnecting…

 • The previous player reveals their dice.

-• If they were bluffing (real roll was lower than claimed) — they lose a life.
+• If they were bluffing (real roll lower than claimed) — they lose a life.

 • If they were honest — you lose a life.